oribarilan/kupilot/README.md

 <hr />

+## Work in progress

+🚧 This project is very early stages.

 ## Intro

 Kupilot is a VSCode extension that adds GitHub Copilot support for Azure Data Explorer (aka Kusto).